AdrianRacki/gnn-mp-model/README.md

 # GNN MP model
 **This repository is under development.**

-Final results will be presented (and added hereafter) at the PTChem2024 scientific conference in mid-September.
+Final results were presented at the PTChem2024 scientific conference in mid-September.

 ## Overview